-We note that theoretical and numerical studies (Larson, 1993; Han and Rey, 1995; Feng et al., 2001) have shown that the Leslie-Ericksen (LE) theory (Ericksen, 1961; Leslie, 1968) captures much of the phenomena attributed to the Ericksen number cascade.
-This phenomenologicallybased model, however, is unable to capture singular disclination structures such as the 1/2-strength disclination structures commonly observed in LCP flows, in which the disclination core represents a localized reduction in the orientational order, and neglects viscoelasticity.
-With regard to the former, this is particularly limiting given that, as reported by Alderman and Mackley (1985); De'Nève et al. (1995), singular loop disclinations are apparently characteristic of highly textured systems.
-In addition, as the model lacks viscoelasticity, its predictions are strictly limited to very weak flows, in which the orientational distribution remains uniaxial.
+We note that theoretical and numerical studies [Larson (1993); Han and Rey (1995); Feng et al. (2001) have shown that the Leslie-Ericksen (LE) theory [Ericksen (1961); Leslie (1968) captures much of the phenomena attributed to the Ericksen number cascade.
+This phenomenologically based model, however, does not allow for flow-induced changes in the local degree of orientational order.
+It is thus unable to capture singular disclination structures such as the one-half-strength disclination structures commonly observed in LCP flows in which the disclination core represents a localized reduction in the orientational order, and it completely neglects all effects of viscoelasticity.
+With regard to the former, this is particularly limiting given that, as reported by Alderman and Mackley (1985) and De'Nève et al. (1995), singular loop disclinations are apparently characteristic of highly textured systems within the Ericksen number cascade.
+In addition, as the LE model lacks viscoelasticity, its predictions are strictly limited to very weak flows in which the orientational distribution remains uniaxial.
 Therefore, it cannot be applied to LCP flows in general.
-If the prediction of structure in non-homogeneous, three-dimensional flows is a long-term objective, as it is in this project, it is imperative that the model accounts for both contributions to the non-Newtonian stress.
-In addition to the molecular theory used in this investigation, the inherent deficiencies of the LE model have also prompted the use of phenomenological, Landau-de Gennes-based tensor models (Tsuji and Rey, 1997, 1998, 2000).
+If the prediction of structure in nonhomogeneous, three-dimensional flows is a long-term objective, as it is in this project, it is imperative that the model accounts for both gradient elastic and viscoelastic contributions to the non-Newtonian stress.
+In addition to the molecular theory used in this investigation, the inherent deficiencies of the LE model have also prompted the use of phenomenological, Landau-de Gennes-based tensor models [Tsuji and Rey (1997, 1998, 2000)].
 These models, however, suffer several drawbacks.
-The first is that they invariably contain a large number of unknown material constants that, in general, cannot be determined empirically from experiment or rationally via descriptors of the system of interest.
-In addition, many material constants only depend on the equilibrium structure of the material, rather than coefficients that change as the orientational distribution is modified by the flow.
-These limitations are particularly problematic when trying to understand the formation and dynamics of disclinations and complex structures that develop in flow such as those considered here.
+Most importantly, they invariably contain a large number of unknown material constants that in general cannot be determined empirically from experiment or rationally via descriptors of the system of interest.
+In addition, many of these material constants depend only upon the equilibrium structure of the material, rather than coefficients that change as the orientational distribution is modified by the flow.
+These limitations are particularly problematic when trying to understand the formation and dynamics of disclinations and complex structures that develop in flow, such as those considered here.